 Plywood is a popular material used in many different projects.
 It creates a solid surface on floor joists and serves as a base for any flooring you plan to place on top of it.
 If you use the wrong material for your subfloor, your tiles may crack and have poor durability.
-Therefore, choosing the best plywood for subfloor is important.
+Therefore, choosing the best subfloor plywood is important.
 In particular, laminate flooring has many outstanding advantages, suitable for many spaces with different styles.
 To better understand this issue, let’s find out with VINAWOOD the best plywood for subfloor.

 What is Subfloor?